OliveIsLazy/Project-1.3/How to: GitHub.md

 A folder must have at least one file in it so create a temporary file to finalise the creation of the folder.

 [To move an existing file into a different folder](https://help.github.com/articles/moving-a-file-to-a-new-location/), you follow a similar process.
 You edit the file and change it's name to add it to a different folder directory.

+##### Branches

+You can create a new branch by click on the branch dropdown menu and typing in the search bar the name of the new branch.
+Then click create new branch.

+To configure or delete existing branches, go to the repo's main page and select the branch label below the repo description.